dsp-jetpack/JetPack/doc/deployment_guide.md

 The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd delivers a perfect balance between storage scalability and performance.
 The 2U two-socket platform is ideal for software defined storage.
 The R/740/R740xd versatility is highlighted with the ability to mix any drive type to create the optimum configuration of SSD and HDD for either performance, capacity or both.

-> Note: The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd is the platform of choice for software defined storage and is the foundation for Red Hat Ceph Storage
+> Note: The Dell EMC PowerEdge R740/Dell EMC PowerEdge R740xd is the platform of choice for software defined storage and is the foundation for Red Hat Ceph Storage.

 ### Networking and network services